opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-request.md

 **Step 1: Create a pipeline**

-The following example creates a search pipeline for an externally hosted text embedding model to rewrite query value in a term query.
+The following example creates a search pipeline for an externally hosted sentimental analysis model to rewrite query value in a term query.
 The model requires an `inputs` field and generates sentimental analysis results in a `label` field.
 The term query value is rewritten with the model output result.
 The `function_name` is not explicitly specified in the processor configuration, so it defaults to `remote`, signifying an externally hosted model: